tparnell96/catalysh/README.md

 # catalysh
 a rust shell for interacting with a Cisco Catalyst Center instance, utilizing it's API

+## Disclaimer

+This project is still under development, there are many unfinished features currently

 # How to run

 1. Clone the repo